tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 api-key: [admin key]
 ```

  Alternatively, you can use PUT and specify the index name on the URI.
-If the index does not exist, it will be created.

 ```
 PUT https://[servicename].search.windows.net/indexes/[index name]?api-version=[api-version]